A new form of QCD coherence for multiple soft emissions using Glauber-SCET: Two soft gluon emissions

 \section{Two soft gluon emissions}

-We now consider the case where there is an additional soft gluon $q_2$, yet softer than $q_1$, such that $q_2 \sim \rho Q$ and $q_1 \sim \lambda Q$, where $\rho \ll \lambda \ll 1$.
-Our strategy to calculate matrix elements with this additional gluon would be to match the EFT for with the $q_1$ soft gluon to an EFT at yet lower energies, such that the this soft gluon is resolved, and the virtualities of $q_1$ and the other hard partons are frozen to scales $Q^2 \rho^2$.
+We now consider the case where there is an additional soft gluon $q_2$, yet softer than $q_1$, such that $q_2 \sim \rho Q$ and $q_1 \sim \lambda Q$, where $\rho$ is a power counting parameter parametrically smaller than $\lambda$, $\rho \ll \lambda \ll 1$, and $Q$ is a generic hard scale.
+Our strategy to calculate matrix elements with this additional gluon will be to match the EFT with the $q_1$ soft gluon to an EFT at yet lower energies where this soft gluon is considered resolved, and the virtualities of $q_1$ and the other hard partons are only allowed to fluctuate to scales $\mu^2 \sim Q^2 \rho^2$, instead of $\mu^2 \sim Q^2 \lambda^2$ as in the original EFT.
 By doing so, we will find that the calculation of one-loop, double soft emission amplitude in the ordered limit significantly simplifies.